BoG-Dev-Bootcamp/project2-s23-dragonfruit/README.md

 - To test your API we recommend using [Postman](https://www.postman.com)

 ## Level 0: Setup
-- (0) Setup a MongoDB database
+- (0) Setup a MongoDB database - **Johannes**
 - (1) Create a GET endpoint at `/api/health` to test whether your API server is functioning and healthy
-    - This can return a JSON with `{"healthy": true}`
+    - This can return a JSON with `{"healthy": true}` -

 ## Level 1: Easy
-- (2) Create a POST endpoint at `/api/user` to create a user in the database based on information passed into the body
+- (2) Create a POST endpoint at `/api/user` to create a user in the database based on information passed into the body -
-- (3) Create a POST endpoint at `/api/animal` to create an animal in the database based on information passed into the body
+- (3) Create a POST endpoint at `/api/animal` to create an animal in the database based on information passed into the body -
-- (4) Create a POST endpoint at `/api/training` to create a training log in the database based on information passed into the body
+- (4) Create a POST endpoint at `/api/training` to create a training log in the database based on information passed into the body -
 - Note these requests will have a similar request body and response statuses:
     - Body: A JSON containing the user/animal/training log information for the user/animal/training log we want to create
     - Response: